Fort Wayne, Indiana: Architecture

+Rivers

+Since at least the early 20th century, Fort Wayne has maintained a combined sewage overflow program, which has resulted in the city routinely discharging untreated human waste, raw sewage from businesses and homes, toxic waste from industrial sites, and agricultural runoff into all three rivers in a number of locations, particularly during heavy rainfall events.
+However, as of 2023, a several million dollar citywide sewage overflow tunnel project is set to be completed, among additional efforts, such as a $135 million investment from the city into rain gardens, to prevent further discharge into the rivers.
+There has been growing investment and development along the riverfront since at least 2019.

 Climate

 Fort Wayne lies in the humid continental climate zone (Köppen: Dfa), experiencing four distinct seasons.
 The city is located in USDA hardiness zones 5b and 6a.
 Typically, summers are hot, humid, and wet.
 Winters are generally cold with moderate snowfall.
 The average annual precipitation is 38.34 in, recorded at Fort Wayne International Airport.
 During the winter season, snowfall accumulation averages 33.5 in per year.
 Lake-effect snow is not uncommon to the region, but usually appears in the form of light snow flurries.

 The National Weather Service reports the highest recorded temperature in the city at 106 °F, most recently on June 28, 2012, and the lowest recorded temperature at -24 °F on January 12, 1918.
 The wettest month on record was June 2015, with 11.98 in of precipitation.
 The greatest 24-hour rainfall was 4.93 in on August 1, 1926.
 The snowiest month on record was January 2014, with 30.3 in of snowfall.
 The greatest calendar-day snowfall was 18.0 in on February 28, 1900.